March 3, 2025

 ELDs are mainly used to record Hours of Service (HOS)—the number of hours a commercial driver spends driving per day and how many hours they’re on-duty and off-duty per week.
 The federal government requires that many commercial fleets have an ELD system for this purpose.

 However, ELDs can be used as recording devices for a variety of other telematics data that’s helpful for fleet management—including fleet safety.
-Equipped with built-in GPS tracking, gyroscopes, and accelerometers, these telematics devices can help improve fleet safety by providing visibility into:
+Equipped with built-in GPS tracking, gyroscopes, and accelerometers, these telematics devices can help improve fleet safety by providing visibility into a variety of metrics including:

 Real-time GPS location